Handling IPN (Instant Payment Notification)

 | 5 | 16 min | 30 min |

-The delays follow an exponential backoff scheme (2^n minutes).
-After 10 failed attempts, the notification will no longer be retried.
-You can manually check the transaction status in the admin dashboard.
+The delays use an exponential backoff pattern (2^n minutes).
+After 10 failed attempts, the notification is no longer retried.
+You can check the transaction status manually in the administration dashboard.

-In addition to waiting for IPN, you can check the transaction status yourself using the API.
+In addition to waiting for IPN, you can check the transaction status through the API.
 This is useful in several scenarios:

-- IPN did not arrive - e.g., due to network issues on your server
+- The IPN did not arrive - for example, because of network problems on your server

-- Reconciliation - periodic reconciliation of transaction statuses with your database
+- Reconciliation - periodically reconciling transaction statuses with your database

-- Additional safeguard - as a supplement to the IPN mechanism
+- Additional protection - as a supplement to IPN

 Endpoint